Mahdi Abdul Hadi

-Mahdi Abdul Hadi (22 March 1944- 15 January 2025) is a political scientist, historian, columnist, author, founder and member of various Palestinian, Arab and international institutions.
+Mahdi Abdul Hadi (22 March 1944- 15 January 2025) was a political scientist, historian, columnist, author, founder and member of various Palestinian, Arab and international institutions.
 He founded and heads the Palestinian Academic Society for the Study of International Affairs.

-Hadi was born in Nablus but has spent most of his life in Jerusalem.
+Abdul Hadi was born in Nablus but has spent most of his life in Jerusalem.
 He holds a Ph.D. from the School of Peace Studies at the University of Bradford in the United Kingdom.
 He has devoted most of his life to academic research and dialogue, as well as the publication of this research with the aim of providing a deep understanding of Palestinian issues, past and present – the land, the people, their rights and their leadership – to interested audiences.
 He has founded and co-founded forums and institutes.
 For example, he co-founded the Al-Fajr Palestinian daily newspaper in 1972 as well as the Palestinian Council for Higher Education (1977–1980).

 Family

-Hadi's family roots can be traced back to the seventh century when – according to one theory – the Abdul Hadi family, then an Arab tribe from Yemen, came to Jerusalem.
+Abdul Hadi's family roots can be traced back to the seventh century when – according to one theory – the Abdul Hadi family, then an Arab tribe from Yemen, came to Jerusalem.
 Later, the family used to govern the area of Nablus and Acre and was widely known as landlords.
 Until today they own large areas of property around Nablus and Jenin.
-During the Ottoman rule over Palestine, members of the Hadi family were not only active in government positions but also in opposition movements.
+During the Ottoman rule over Palestine, members of the Abdul Hadi family were not only active in government positions but also in opposition movements.

 Early life

-Hadi was born in Nablus on 22 March 1944 and spent most of his early childhood in Jaffa, where his father, Fouad Abdul Hadi, was a landlord in Mandatory Palestine (the Arabian Triangle – Khidara).
+Abdul Hadi was born in Nablus on 22 March 1944 and spent most of his early childhood in Jaffa, where his father, Fouad Abdul Hadi, was a landlord in Mandatory Palestine (the Arabian Triangle – Khidara).
 During the 1948 Arab-Israeli War, the family became refugees in Lebanon.
 Together with his two brothers, Abdul Hadi and Salameh, Mahdi Abdul Hadi joined the Jesuit St. Joseph School in Junieh, Beirut.
 He was taught in Beirut upon the family's return to Nablus in 1950, under Jordanian rule, where his father worked as a judge in the district court, which had by then become part of the Jordanian Ministry of Justice.